 Submit your beautiful wedding images to a wedding blog or magazine to help advertise the supplier’s work with the photographer’s written consent.
 You must ensure you gain the permission of the photographer, as you could breach contracts you’ve signed with them.
 As a photographer, I would be jumping up and down with joy if my images were published by one of my clients (hint hint), so I’m sure this wouldn’t be a problem it’s just a legal requirement to protect copyrights.

-Buying photo shoot gift vouchers for a special occasion is a beautiful idea, especially if you’re stuck for unique ideas.
-It is also highly recommended to purchase materials such as albums, USB's photo boxes and prints as most photographers make a tiny bit of income from these products, but they’re mainly ordered through a professional printing lab before being delivered straight to your door.
+Buying photoshoot gift vouchers for a special occasion is a beautiful idea, especially if you’re stuck for unique ideas.
+It is also highly recommended to purchase materials such as albums, USB photo boxes, and prints as most photographers make a tiny bit of income from these products, but they’re mainly ordered through a professional printing lab before being delivered straight to your door.

 Social media is a handy tool for most suppliers, so share your images taken by the photographer but a kind reminder to not use filters on top of the images as it’s a copyright infringement issue.
-Mention the suppliers clearly by inserting their link, or share, comment and tag friends on your suppliers posts and stories.
+Mention the suppliers clearly by inserting their link, or sharing, commenting, and tagging friends on your supplier’s posts and stories.

 Instead of using chain stores search online for a local business nearby to buy your products from and support your business community, as they need you more than ever.

 You can do most of this from your phone, so get supporting those suppliers as the wedding industry matters.

 Stay Safe and don’t let COVID 19 be the topic of conversation.
 We can get through this together.